devnull-cz/c-prog-lang/modules/explicit-type-conversion.md

 # Explicit type conversion

-We already saw an implicit conversion when working with integer types.
+We already saw an implicit conversion when working with integer types, see the
+#module arithmetic-type-conversions.md module on conversions
+which also mentions the 6.3 spec section with all the details.

 Casting is an explicit type conversion: